-This is the first, and most played, Aimee Mann Album I have ever owned.
-It’s one of those Albums that’s followed along with me, and been a soundtrack to my life, during so many chapters and incarnations.
-The songs have traded off being my favorites, my most relevant, and sometimes my most painful, throughout the years.
-I’ve listened to this Album on two cross-country moves, three break-ups, and while writing a few chapters of a novel I will (hopefully) someday finish.
+Whatever is the first, and most played, Aimee Mann album I have ever owned.
+It’s one of those albums that’s accompanied me through my life ever since I first bought a CD copy from Tower Records, in 1993.
+Whatever has been one of the soundtracks of my life through so many chapters, and plot twists.
+Through the years the songs on this album have taken turns being my favorite, my most relevant, my most painful.
+I’ve listened to this album on two cross-country moves, during three break-ups, and while writing a few chapters of a novel I will someday finish (I hope).

-“Fourth of July” reminds me of past relationships that collapsed in on themselves, and the regrets and bittersweet memories that linger afterwards; like the cloying smell and smoke that stick around after fireworks are set-off on Independence Day.
-There’s this sense of freedom that explodes when we finally leave something broken, but there are pieces of things, of feelings, and photographs that stay, trapped beneath our skin.
-Just like shrapnel after a war, they still sting years later.
+“Fourth of July” reminds me of a past relationship that collapsed in on itself, and the regrets and bittersweet memories that lingered afterward, like the cloying smell and smoke that sticks around after fireworks light up the sky on Independence Day.
+There’s this sense of freedom that explodes from our insides when we finally leave something broken, but there are pieces of things, of feelings, and photographs that stay, trapped beneath our skin, just like shrapnel after a war.
+And those spots in us, they still sting, even years later.

-“I’ve had It” is one of those songs that are still painful to hear, and may always be.
-There are too many images that play like a slideshow on the inside of each of my eyelids.
-They come to live, and flicker away, when I close my eyes and listen.
-It isn’t the story being sung exactly.
+“I’ve Had It” is one of those songs that still hurt to hear.
+Maybe it always will sting, no matter the time that’s passed.
+There are too many images in the lyrics that play out like a slideshow on the insides of my eyelids.
+They come to life, flickering away, as soon as I close my eyes and listen.
+It isn’t the story that’s being sung.
+Not exactly.
 I don’t have a band break-up to recall from my past.
 But, I’ve had break-ups that were bigger than a one-on-one relationship.
-The kind that costs you a community of friends, or a place that feels like home.
-As you walk away it’s a different sort of moving on, with bigger things you will have to try to remember, or learn to forget.
-I think everyone experiences a loss like that at least once in their lives – their own version of a band breaking-up, of the end of an era.
+The kind that costs you a community of friends, and a place that felt like home.
+As you walk away you feel a different sort of moving on, with bigger things you’ll have to try to remember, or learn to forget.
+I think everyone experiences a loss like that at least once in their lives.
+Their own version of a band breaking-up, or an end of a personal era.

-The opening song, “I Should’ve Known” reminds me of the mid-90’s and the re-defining times that I found myself in back then.
-It reminds me of a patchwork dress I used to wear over crushed velvet tights, the taste of Marlboro lights, and the way the salty sea air felt in the wee hours of night.
-Or would it have been morning then?
-Back when we’d sit by the shore just past Newport Beach, the world seeming timeless, and never-ending.
-I made a series of mistakes back then, and just as many successes, I’d like to think.
+The opening track, “I Should’ve Known”, reminds me of the mid-90’s and the re-defining times that I found myself in, back then.
+The song brings back images of a patchwork dress I used to wear over crushed velvet tights, the taste of Marlboro lights, and the way the salty sea air felt in the middle of the night.
+Or would it have been morning by then?
+Back when we’d sit by the shore together, just past Newport Beach, the world seeming timeless, and never-ending.
+Full of promise and adventures.
+I made a series of mistakes back then.
+Some successes, too, I’d like to think.

-I wonder what new memories this Album will join in on, and what I’d write about the Album a year from now, or two, or ten?
+I wonder what new memories this album will join in on, and what I’ll write about Whatever a year from now, or two years, or ten?